paulXmbingu/Boltshift_Frontend/README.md

 # Boltshift Marketplace Frontend

-Welcome to the official repository for the Boltshift E-commerce Web App!
+Welcome to the official repository for the Boltshift eCcommerce Web App!
 This project aims to provide an exceptional online shopping experience for our customers while showcasing a wide range of high quality products.
 Whether they're seasoned shoppers or a first-time visitors, we're here to make their online shopping journey enjoyable and hassle-free.

 ## Features